 Current in R40 with DC negative feedback by R45 sets the output DC voltage level of the amplifier at about 7.3 volts.
 Negative AC feedback from the emitter of Q45 through C46 and Gain control R46 to Q41 base controls the AC gain of the Preamplifier.
 The Gain control R46 allows the AC feedback to be adjusted, thereby adjusting the gain.
-The AC gain of the Preamplifier is usually adjusted to about 16 depending upon the sampling efficiency.
-For example: For an input signal into the Type S-2 input connector of 200 mV, if the display dot change is 100% of the signal, Q45 output signal will be about 80 mV.
-A positive 200 mV input signal will produce a +5 mV signal at Q31 gate (or a 2.5% sampling efficiency), and a positive 80mV output signal.
+The AC gain of the Preamplifier is usually adjusted to be about 16 depending upon the sampling efficiency.
+For example: For an input signal into the Type S-1 input connector of 500 mV, if the display dot change is 100% of the signal, Q45 output signal will be about 200 mV.
+A positive 500 mV input signal will produce a +12.5 mV signal at Q31 gate (for a 2.5% sampling efficiency), and a positive 200 mV output signal.
 Likewise a negative input signal will produce a negative output signal.